ECONOMIC & ECOLOGICAL BENEFITS

 Process

-Baseline testing was completed on sites prior to the implementation of any soil health practices, with ongoing data collection being conducted throughout the duration of the project.
-As of June 2024, the Redwood SWCD has compiled two years of data with the final report expected to be completed in the summer of 2025.
+Baseline testing was completed on sites prior to the implementation of any soil health practices, with ongoing data collection conducted through the summer of 2025.

 Findings